OrchardCMS/OrchardCore/src/docs/reference/modules/Elasticsearch/README.md

 The Elasticsearch index settings allows to store the "source" data or not.
 It is set to store the source data by default.

 Elasticsearch will do an automatic mapping based on CLR Types.
-Every data field that is passed to Elasticsearch that is mapped as a "string" will become `analyzed` and `stored`.
-For example, the `Content.ContentItem.DisplayText` will result as a `analyzed` field and `Content.ContentItem.DisplayText.keyword` will become a `stored` field so that it can be used as a technical value.
+Every data field that is passed to Elasticsearch that is mapped as a "string" will become `text` and `keyword`.
+For example, the `Content.ContentItem.DisplayText` will result as a `text` field and `Content.ContentItem.DisplayText.keyword` will become a `keyword` field so that it can be used as a technical value.

 There may be differences between Lucene and Elasticsearch indexed fields.
-Lucene allows overriding the CLR type mapping by selecting a `stored` option on a ContentField for example.
-Elasticsearch, for now, is not affected by the `stored` or `analyzed` options on a ContentField index settings.
+Lucene allows to `store` and set a field as a `keyword` explicitly.
+Elasticsearch, for now, is not affected by the `stored` or `keyword` options on a ContentField index settings.
 We may allow it eventually by executing manual mapping on the indices.
-So, right now, this can result in having fields that are `analyzed` in Lucene and `stored` in Elasticsearch when using the same Field name in a Query.
+So, right now, this can result in having fields that are `text` in Lucene and `keyword` in Elasticsearch when using the same Field name in a Query.
 You then need to adapt your Queries to use the proper type of Queries.

 | Lucene | Elasticsearch | Description |  When Stored  | Search Query type |
 |--------|---------------|---------------------------|-----------------|------------------|